vercidium-audio/vaudio-godot-openal/README.md

 # Vercidium Audio

-Raytraced audio system with realistic occlusion and reverb for Godot 4.
+Raytraced audio plugin with realistic muffling, reverb, ambience and visualisation for Godot 4.

+> [!WARNING]
+> This plugin is experimental and requires much testing and feedback

+This repository requires the Vercidium Audio SDK v1.2.0 and OpenAL Soft to run:
+- Download the Vercidium Audio SDK from [vercidium.com](https://vercidium.com)
+- Download the OpenAL Soft DLL from [github.com/kcat/openal-soft](https://github.com/kcat/openal-soft/releases/tag/1.25.1)

+> Please note that the Vercidium Audio SDK is not free for commercial use.
+See [vercidium.com/eula](https://vercidium.com/eula)

 ## Features